Basic RV Fit

 model = Octofitter.LogDensityModel(k2_132)

-LogDensityModel for System k2_132 of dimension 9 with fields .ℓπcallback and .∇ℓπcallback
+LogDensityModel for System k2_132 of dimension 9 and 71 epochs with fields .ℓπcallback and .∇ℓπcallback

 Sample: